 Helena Bunker (Sinking Spring, PA resident), master gardener, lover of all things growing, all things new, ventured into the world of Native flute in 2015 at our circle’s formation and has not slowed down since.
 She serenades her family at holiday gatherings, plays healing music for friends in hospice, and even commissions transcription of favorite songs into NAF tablature.
 Helena shares her artistry and talent through masterfully designing and sewing one-of-a-kind custom flute bags.
 Rarely at home, she is a dedicated swimmer, yoga practitioner, and travels often to extended family gatherings.

 Vickie Dash, collage artist, joins us from Zion Grove, PA.
 Oneness with nature and trees connects her deeply to all of her exquisite wooden flutes.
 She took lessons with Jan Seiden and at Flute Haven Native Flute School, yet plays intuitively with heart and soul that is uniquely and soothingly all her own.
-Vickie is a master at crafting rhythm instruments from wood and bone and she brings to us an eagerness, merged with patience, for teaching us how to tap into our creativity.
-She designed our logo art.
+A master at crafting rhythm instruments from wood and bone, she brings to us her sensitivity and shares eagerness, merged with patience, for teaching us how to tap into our creativity.
+Vickie designed our logo art.